Mehrpouya/mehrpouya.github.io/_posts/2015-05-27-remotest-light-buld-in-UK.md

 ##First evaluation:

-We ran focus groups, interviewed people and made various versions of our visualisations and work.
+We ran focus groups, interviewed people and made various versions of our visualisations.
 Finally the community were happy with three final designs.

 ![focus group](/assets/Knoydart/first-focusgroup.jpg)